CRIB-project/TSrim/README.md

   "c", "ch2",
   "h", "havar", "he", "kapton",
   "mylar", "si"
 }, and nuclide range from 1H to 56Ni.
-And then you can imediatly call, e.g.
+And then you can immediately call, e.g.
 > root [1] srim_basic->EnergyLoss(14,26,20,"he",100,300,293)

 > (double) 16.272412